-Partners will use Table 2.
-Part C to determine if they meet threshold amounts of California property, payroll and sales.
+Partners will use Table 2, Part C to determine if they meet threshold amounts of California property, payroll and sales.

-R&TC Section 23101 provides that for taxable years beginning on or after January 1, 2011, a taxpayer is doing business if it actively engages in any transaction for the purpose of financial or pecuniary gain or profit in California or if any of the following conditions are satisfied:
+R&TC Section 23101 provides that a taxpayer is doing business if it actively engages in any transaction for the purpose of financial or pecuniary gain or profit in California or if any of the following conditions are satisfied:

-- The taxpayer is organized or commercially domiciled in California. - The sales as defined in subdivision (e) or (f) of R&TC Section 25120, of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$536,446 or 25% of the taxpaver's total sales - The real property and tangible personal property of the taxpayer in California exceed the lesser of \$53,644 or 25% of the taxpayer's total real property and tangible personal property.

-The amount paid in California by the taxpayer for compensation, as defined in subdivision (c) of R&TC Section 25120, exceeds the lesser of \$53,644 or 25% of the total compensation paid by the taxpayer.
+- The taxpayer is organized or commercially domiciled in California. - The sales, as defined in R&TC Section 25120(e) or (f), of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$690,144 or 25% of the taxpayer's total - The real property and tangible personal property of the taxpayer in California exceed the lesser of \$69,015 or 25% of the taxpayer's total real property and tangible personal property. - The amount paid in California by the taxpayer for compensation, as defined in R&TC Section 25120(c), exceeds the lesser of \$69,015 or 25% of the total compensation paid by the taxpayer.